aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who throws dirt is losing ground.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.

-Last update: Sun Feb 22 05:42:43 2026
+Last update: Mon Feb 23 05:57:52 2026

 ### Let's play! 🎮